kapilw25/focus_buddy/README.md

 ## 🎯 Overview

 Focus Buddy is a Streamlit web application designed for coders, researchers, and students who want to extend their deep work sessions to 120+ minutes.
-It leverages OpenAI's GPT-4o Realtime API and GPT-4 Vision to create an intelligent work companion that understands your context and helps you stay focused.
+It leverages OpenAI's GPT-4 Vision to create an intelligent work companion that understands your context and helps you stay focused.

 ## ✨ Key Features

-- **Real-time Voice Assistant**: Engage in natural conversations with GPT-4o Realtime API
 - **Screen Context Analysis**: Periodic screen captures analyzed by GPT-4 Vision
-- **Audio Environment Monitoring**: Combines microphone and system audio for comprehensive context
 - **Smart Focus Reminders**: Timely, context-aware nudges to maintain productivity
 - **Session Tracking**: Monitor your productivity metrics and work patterns
-- **Customizable Settings**: Adjust check-in frequency, prompt style, and more
+- **Customizable Settings**: Adjust check-in frequency, capture interval, and more

 ## 🗂️ Project Structure